jdardoin/PWA-Text-Editor/README.md

 ## Description

-A social network application that allows users create, read, update and delete users/friends/thoughts.
+A text editor that will allow users to install from the browser

 ## Table of Contents